Montana State University: Centennial and expansion

-During Malone's presidency, Montana State University witnessed "one of the greatest expansions in campus history", as a large number of new buildings were constructed.
+During Malone's presidency, MSU witnessed "one of the greatest expansions in campus history", as a large number of new buildings were constructed.
 These included the $1 million Centennial Mall (1993), the $22 million Engineering and Physical Sciences Building (1997), the $10 million Bobcat Stadium renovation, the $13.5 million renovation of Brick Breeden Fieldhouse, the $12 million Agricultural Biosciences Building (1999), and the $7.5 million Renne Library renovation (1999).
 A strong sports fan, Malone's focus extended to sports personnel as well as sports facilities.
 In 1999, he fired Bobcats football head coach Cliff Hysell after eight losing seasons and hired Mike Kramer, the winning coach at Eastern Washington University.
 In October 1999, he fired MSU women's basketball head coach Tracey Sheehan and assistant coach Jeff Malby after an NCAA investigation revealed that the two coaches were overworking their team and causing injuries to student-athletes.

 Like William Tietz before him, Malone also pushed hard for faculty and the university to seek and win federal funding for scientific research.
 Federal research funding grew from just $13 million in the late 1980s to more than $50 million in 1999.
 The undergraduate curriculum was revamped, enrollment hit a historic high of 11,746 students in 1999, and the Burns Telecommunications Center was established.
 Malone benefitted from a strong economy that eased many of the fiscal pressures Tietz faced.
 He expanded alumni fund-raising programs and pushed the MSU Foundation to redouble its fund-raising efforts.
 But the legislature was not forthcoming with salary increases.
 He weathered a strike by clerical and administrative support staff in 1992.
-He was later criticized, however, for initiating projects without having the money to complete them and then using the subsequent construction crisis to raise the funds to finish the project.
+But he was later criticized for initiating projects without having the money to complete them and then using the subsequent construction crisis to raise the funds to finish the projects.
 Tuition doubled during his time in office, angering students, and some faculty criticized his willingness to construct new buildings while declining to pay for teaching equipment.